nnym/bt/README.md

 Before bt exits, the `input` of every task that ran is written to a cache.
 When a task is about to run, its `input` is checked against that in the cache: if they differ, then they have changed and the task runs.

 File modification is tracked by mtime.
-If an input file does not exist, then an error is raised.
+If an input file specified by an exact filename does not exist, then an error is raised.

 #### Input
 ```py